Trayon White: Community activism

 White became involved with the East of the River Clergy Police Community Partnership (ERCPCP) while in high school.
 He remained involved as a mentor and sports coach while in college, and joined ERCPCP as a paid community outreach worker about 2006.
 Interviewed by The Washington Post in January 2008, White said that a large number of his friends were robbed in D.C. in 2007, and he knew five people who had been murdered that year.
 "Living in the streets, you get numb to it and learn to cope with it.
 It's hard for me to cry when I go to funerals anymore," he said.
 White, who lived in the Washington Highlands neighborhood, denounced the 2007 shooting of 14-year-old DeOnte Rawlings by an off-duty D.C. police officer as "injustice."

 In November 2007, White founded Helping Inner City Kids Succeed (HICKS), a nonprofit organization dedicated to helping poverty-stricken children east of the Anacostia River in Washington, D.C.
 White received the Linowes Leadership Award from the Community Foundation for the National Capital Region in May 2008 for his work with at-risk young people.
 In 2011, an editorial in The Washington Post said White's nonprofit "is doing interesting work with inner-city youth" and that White had real insight "into the problems confronted by students in Ward 8 schools".
-In 2017, White spoke to NPR about the ward's work on how to help finding critically missing children.

-Board of Education

-2011 special election

 During his time as a community activist, White was mentored by William O. Lockridge, a longstanding member of the D.C.
 Board of Education.
 He also became known as a protégé of Marion Barry, the D.C.
 Councilmember representing Ward 8 and former Mayor of the District of Columbia.

+D.C.
+Board of Education

-Lockridge died of congestive heart failure on January 12, 2011.
-White ran to fill Lockridge's unexpired term on the Board of Education, winning endorsements from Barry and Lockridge's widow.
-He won the April 26, 2011, special election with 32.8 percent of the vote in a crowded field.
-He led second-place candidate Philip Pannell by 6 percent (although this represented only two hundred votes in the low-turnout election).
+Following Lockridge's death, White ran to fill Lockridge's unexpired term on the Board of Education, and was endorsed by both Barry and Lockridge's widow.
+White won the April 26, 2011 special election with 32.8% of the vote in a crowded field, defeating second-place candidate Philip Pannell by 6%.
+White ran for reelection in November 2012, with Pannell his sole opponent.
+White won the election with 73.3% of the vote to Pannell's 26.3%, a margin of over 13,500 votes.

-2012 general election

-White's first term on the D.C.
-Board of Education expired at the end of December 2012, and he ran for reelection in November 2012.
-Once more, he faced Pannell in the general election, although this time there were no other candidates.
-White easily won with 73.3 percent of the vote to Pannell's 26.3 percent (a margin of more than 13,500 votes).